Alfred Reft, UCLA’s volleyball coach, is at the height of his gay life

 Reft uses his own experiences to guide his coaching style.
 He enjoyed success as an Assistant at the University of Minnesota (2010-12) and University of Illinois (2018-19), accumulating a 68-32 conference record at both stints.
 They reached the Final Four with the Fighting Illini in 2018.

-Last season, he coached UC Santa Diego to its first Final Four appearance in school history.
+Last season, he coached the University of Santa Diego to its first Final Four appearance in school history.

 While winning is important, Reft prioritizes his players’ personal development.
 He knows the two are linked.